davidly/ntvcm/README.md

 # ntvcm
 NT Virtual CP/M Machine.
 Emulates CP/M 2.2 and the 8080/Z80 on Linux, MacOS, and Windows to run .com files.

-This app emulates the subset of CP/M 2.2 required to run asm.com, load.com, and Turbo Pascal versions 1.00 and 3.01A.
-The latter two use bdos APIs very differently.

-I've also tested with Wordstar CP/M Editition Release 4.
-It works well.
+Tested with:

+    asm.com
+    load.com
+    Turbo Pascal v1.00
+    Turbo Pascal v3.01A
+    WordStar Release 4
-mbasic.com BASIC-80 Rev. 5.21 works.
-Tested with startrek.bas.
+    mbasic.com BASIC-80 rev. 5.21 (startrek and other apps)

-Tested witih Aztec C 1.06.
-The compiler, assembler, linker, and generated apps work.
+    Aztec C v1.06 (compiler, assembler, linker, and generated apps) CalcStar v1.0

-Tested with CalcStar v1.0.
+    Microsoft fortran-80 v3.4

 Console input/output work for both bios bdos API.
 Disk input/output work via the bdos API.
-There is no attempt at emulating physical disks; apps that use bdos will just work.
+There is no attempt at emulating physical disks.
+Apps that use bdos for disk I/O will work but apps that use the BIOS or assume things about disk layout will not.

 The x80 emulator passes at 100% for: